Ibraaaheeeem/alx-low_level_programming/0x02-functions_nested_loops/README.md

-3-islower.c: This program checks whether a character is a lowercase or not 4-isalpha.c: This program checks whether a charcater is an alphabet or not 5-sign.c: This program prints the sign of an input number + is positive, 0 if zero and - if negative
+3-islower.c: This program checks whether a character is a lowercase or not 4-isalpha.c: This program checks whether a charcater is an alphabet or not 5-sign.c: This program prints the sign of an input number + is positive, 0 if zero and - if negative 6-abs.c: This program prints the absolute value of an integer